 - Dollop the remaining cherry preserves on top of the batter and roughly swirl it in as well.

-- Top with the above crumb top recipe, halved cherries, then slivered almonds.
+- Top with the above crumb topping recipe halved cherries, then sliced almonds.

 - Bake at 375ºF for 35-45 minutes or until a poker inserted into the center of the cake comes out clean.
 If it comes out covered in batter, bake the cake an extra 5-10 minutes longer, or until the poker comes out clean.

-For best taste and texture, allow the cake to completely cool uncovered and serve the same day.
+For best taste and texture, allow the cake to completely cool uncovered.
+Serve the same day.

 - Use all of the toppings or just a few.

 - Cane sugar can be replaced with coconut sugar or powder turbinado sugar.
-To powder the sugar, blend it in a NutriBullet or equivalent, then measure.
+To powder the sugar, measure it, then blend it in a NutriBullet or equivalent.

 - I rarely measure out the cherry preserves.
 I just dollop them on straight from the jar.